cloud-design-dev/ibmcloud-python-examples/cloud/iam/access-groups.md

 from ibm_platform_services import IamAccessGroupsV2
-from ibm_cloud_sdk_core.authenticators import IAMAuthenticator from ibm_cloud_sdk_core import ApiException from datetime import datetime, timedelta
+from ibm_cloud_sdk_core.authenticators import IAMAuthenticator from ibm_cloud_sdk_core import ApiException

-## Used in the construction of many of the IBM Cloud API endpoints, which can be versioned.
-## Requests to these APIs require a major version as the first segment of the request path (ex. /v1/)
-## and a date-based version as a query parameter in the format version=YYYY-MM-DD
-## For safety I set this to one day behind the current date
-today = datetime.now()
-date = today + timedelta(days = -1)
-version_date = date.strftime("%Y-%m-%d")

 ## Pull Account ID from Environment variable
 account_id = os.environ.get('ACCOUNT_ID')

 # Set access group used in the get_access_group function
 access_group_id = 'Your-Access-Group-ID-Here'

 ## Construct IAM Authentication using IBMCLOUD_API_KEY Environment variable
 authenticator = IAMAuthenticator(os.environ.get('IBMCLOUD_API_KEY'))